-Burn rate is the rate in which a startup is losing money as a result of being in a negative cash flow state.
+Burn rate is the rate at which a startup is losing money as a result of being in a negative cash flow state.
 Burn rate may be calculated on a monthly or quarterly basis.

 Calculate your startup’s total expenses, minus the income.
 Usually, the term burn rate is used when in the early development stage, when the startup is using (burning!) investors’ money.